Soysambu Conservancy

 The Soysambu Conservancy was created in 2007 to conserve the flora, fauna and scenery of the Soysambu ranch near Gilgil in the Rift Valley Province of Kenya.
 It covers 48000 acre and borders the Elmenteita Badlands in the south, near Mawe Mbili, and Lake Nakuru National Park in the west.

 History

 Since it was founded by Hugh Cholmondeley, 3rd Baron Delamere, in 1906, the Soysambu ranch has been owned and managed by the Delamere family.
 Current operations include a large beef herd, a hay baling operation and an agri-forestry enterprise.
 Having previously found the cost of preserving wildlife exorbitant, the owners entered into a partnership to form the Soysambu Conservancy in order to promote public access, best management practices and a new business model.

-Notable visitors to the estate have included Winston Churchill, who picnicked by Lake Elmenteita in 1908 after some pigsticking, Evelyn Waugh in the 1930s, Jomo Kenyatta in 1978 and Prince Amyn Aga Khan in 2001.
-Part of Tomb Raider 3 was filmed on the northern shores of the lake.
+Notable visitors to the estate have included Winston Churchill, who picnicked by Lake Elmenteita in 1908 after some pigsticking, Part of Tomb Raider 3 was filmed on the northern shores of the lake.

-The artist Simon Combes lived on the estate.